On the Radar

 amount with their fair value less costs to sell.

-The following flowchart summarizes how long-lived assets are accounted for and
+The flowchart below summarizes how long-lived assets are accounted

-presented on the basis of the entity’s intent regarding the assets:
+for and presented on the basis of the entity’s intent regarding the assets.

 Long-Lived Assets Classified as Held and Used